strawburry17/ActiveLearningInRobotics/Control/HW/Code/problem1/README.md

 `x`, `y`, and `theta` are the position and orientation of the car. `u1` is the forward velocity of the car, and `u2` is the rotational velocity.

 The kinematic car is so ubiquitous because it is a simple example of a system with nonholonomic constraints: the car cannot move sideways.

-Appropriately, the desired trajectory in this problem is a purely horizontal motion!
+Appropriately, the desired trajectory in this problem is a purely horizontal motion.
+We want the car to move 4 units to the right in 2&pi; seconds while maintining its initial orientation (aligned with the y-axis).

 ## Plots
 The initial trajectory is a semicircular path, resulting from constant control signals `u1 = 1`, `u2 = -0.5`.
 These controls put the car in the right final location but the orientation is wrong (by 180 &deg;).